Touro’s Eighth Annual Research Day Brings Together Experts from across Schools and Disciplines

 This year’s conference was also the first to grant awards to student-led research projects honoring papers in two different categories: Biomedical, Health and Natural Sciences; and Arts, Humanities, Social, Behavioral and Educational Sciences.
 TouroCOM Middletown students Tabina Syed, Maisie Orsillo and April Perez-Moore received first place for their paper, “Recommendations for a Protocol-based Osteopathic Manipulative Treatment as Adjunctive Therapy for Neonatal Abstinence Syndrome.”
 Lander College for Women student Elana Friedman, who worked with TCOP’s (Touro College of Pharmacy) Dr. Zvi Loewy, took second place with her paper “Chemical Effects on Pseudomonas Aeruginosa Biofilm Dispersion,” which looked at the effect of common denture cleaners on dispersing oral biofilms, colonies of harmful microorganisms in the mouth.

 In the latter category, Evelin Stavnitser, of New York School of Career and Applied Studies, received the first-place prize for her paper, “Preliminary Analysis of Self-Stimulating Behavior in Conversation.”
-Touro Colege of Medicine in Middletown students Johnny Truong (LINK TO HIS STUDENT OF YEAR PROFILE) AND Mason Thornton received second place for their paper, “A Cast Study of Somatic Conversion.”
+Touro College of Medicine in Middletown students Johnny Truong and Mason Thornton received second place for their paper, “A Cast Study of Somatic Conversion.”

 The best papers published in 2017 by faculty members, as judged by the Touro faculty members that make up the Touro College Research Collaborative, were also given awards divided into the same categories.
 TouroCOM Harlem professor Mikhail Volokitin, DO, received first place for “Osteopathic Philosophy and Manipulation Enhancement Program: Influence on Osteopathic Medical Students’ Interest in Osteopathic Manipulative Medicine,” published in The Journal of the American Osteopathic Association.
 Steven Pirutinsky, Ph.D., of Touro’s Graduate School of Work, received first place in the Arts and Humanities category for, “A Paradigm to Assess Implicit Attitudes Towards God: The Positive/Negative Associations Task,” published in Journal of Religion and Health.